 Please understand that when you book an appointment, you are arranging for me to allocate resources and be available for you for that time, and I have to pay for them.
 It is up to you what you do with that time, whether you show up on time and get a full treatment, show up late and get a partial treatment, or do not show up at all and get no treatment.
 You are still responsible for paying for the appointment.
 (It is no different than if you lease a telephone line – you are liable for the expense whether you use it or not, since the resources were allocated at your request.)
 This has nothing to do with whether or not you get a treatment.
 It is about respect – I respect your request and time by allocating resources for you for that time (which I can no longer allocate to anyone else) – You respect me by paying for what you requested and what I provided.

-It is customary to allow 24 hours to cancel or change a booking.
+It is customary to allow 24 hours to cancel or change a booking, and this time frame will be honored.
 Trying to cancel or change an appointment on the same day is the same as a no-show – there is not enough time to fill that slot with another appointment, so those resources are lost.
 This is a time based service.

 Please be a few minutes early for your appointment so that we can start on time.
 If you are not ready to be taken to the treatment room at your appointment time – if you are late – I will not be able to give you additional time, as it could impact session appointments immediately after you, or something else I have scheduled.